jpnaifeh/resume/index.md

 </details>

 <details><summary>Linux</summary>
- <p>The LPI Linux Essentials training explains the basics of Linux and builds up to cover the topics neccessary to complete the LPI Linux Essentials Certification.
+ <p>The LPI Linux Essentials training explains the basics of Linux and builds up to cover the topics necessary to complete the LPI Linux Essentials Certification.
 The training included various hands-on labs where students could SSH into a Linux machine and complete various tasks using the command line.
 This course was completed in preparation for completing the LPI Linux Essentials Certification.</p>
  <h4>Course Completed</h4>
  <ul>
   <li><a href="https://linuxacademy.com/course/lpi-linuxessentials/">LPI Linux Essentials</a></li>